-Reciprocal Links: Do They Help or Hurt Your SEO?
+Reciprocal Links: Do They Help Or Hurt Your SEO?

 If your site is abusing backlinks – if you’re trying to manipulate search results by exchanging links – your website runs a high risk of being penalized by Google.

-2. Decrease in Site Authority & Rankings
+2. Decrease In Site Authority & Rankings

 If you’re linking to external sites that aren’t relevant to your content, your page might experience a drop in site authority or SERP rankings.

-Before linking, ensure that the content is relevant, and check the site’s Alexa ranking.
+Before linking, ensure that the content is relevant and check the site’s domain authority.

 In some cases, it’s OK to link back to low-authority sites, but excessively linking to these sites will not improve your own website’s authority.

-3. Boosting SEO for Direct Competition
+3. Boosting SEO For Direct Competition

 When linking to sites with the same target keywords and phrases as your website, your chances of having that link reciprocated are low.